 Travel Congestion and Clean Air Improvement Grouping - Cont.
 (23990000094) Build high occupancy vehicle (HOV) lanes Intersection improvement.
 Add turning lanes Improve transportation systems management and operations Implement intelligent transportation systems (ITS) Purchase diesel retrofits Provide information and technical assistance to owners/operators of diesel equipment and vehicles.
-The most cost-effective projects to reduce emissions from port-related landside non-road or on road equipment that is U.S.C.149(k)(2) & (4) Shared micromobility, including bikesharing and shared scooter systems; [§11115(1); 23 U.S.C.
+The most cost-effective projects to reduce emissions from port-related landside non-road or on road equipment that is operated within the boundaries of the area [23 U.S.C.149(k)(2) & (4) Shared micromobility, including bikesharing and shared scooter systems; [§11115(1); 23 U.S.C.
 149(b)(7); The purchase of diesel replacements, or medium-duty or heavy-duty zero emission vehicles and related charging equipment; [§23 U.S.C.
 149(b)(8)]; Modernization or rehabilitation of a lock and dam, or a marine highway corridor, connector, or crossing if functionally connected to the Federal-aid highway system and likely to contribute to attainment or maintenance of national ambient air quality standards (capped at 10% of CMAQ apportionment); and [§1115(1) and (2); 23 U.S.C.
 149(b)(10), (b)(11), and (c)(4)] In alternative fuel projects, vehicle refueling infrastructure that would reduce emissions from nonroad vehicles and nonroad engines used in construction projects or port-related freight operations. [§ 1115(3); 23 U.S.C.
-149(f)(4)(A)
+149(f)(4)(A) -- --

-Safety Grouping Any strategy, activity or project on a public road (23000000088)that is consistent with the data-driven State Strategic Highway Safety Plan (SHSP) and corrects or improves a hazardous road location or feature or addresses a highway safety problem, including workforce development, training and education activities.Z2-2023-301Eligibility of specific projects, strategies, and activities is generally based on: • Consistency with SHSP, • Crash experience, crash potential, or other data- supported means, • Compliance with the requirements of Title 23 of the U.S.C., and Intersection safety improvements Pavement and shoulder widening (including a passing lane to remedy an unsafe condition) Installation of rumble strips or another warning devices, if they do not adversely affect the safety or mobility of bicyclists and pedestrians Installation of skid-resistant surface at intersections or locations with high crash frequencies Improvements for pedestrian or bicyclist safety Construction and improvement of a railway- highway grade crossing safety feature, including installation of protective devices The conduct of a model traffic enforcement activity at a railway-highway crossing Construction of a traffic calming feature Elimination of a roadside hazard
+Grouping Function Allowable Work Types Safety Grouping (2300000088) Knox MPO TIP # 22-2023-301 Any strategy, activity or project on a public road that is consistent with the data-driven State Strategic Highway Safety Plan (SHSP) and corrects or improves a hazardous road location or feature or addresses a highway safety problem, including workforce development, training and education activities.
+Eligibility of specific projects, strategies, and activities is generally based on: Consistency with SHSP, Crash experience, crash potential, or other data- supported means, Compliance with the requirements of Title 23 of the U.S.C., and Intersection safety improvements Pavement and shoulder widening (including a passing lane to remedy an unsafe condition) Installation of rumble strips or another warning devices, if they do not adversely affect the safety or mobility of bicyclists and pedestrians Installation of skid-resistant surface at intersections or locations with high crash frequencies Improvements for pedestrian or bicyclist safety Construction and improvement of a railway-highway grade crossing safety feature, including installation of protective devices The conduct of a model traffic enforcement activity at a railway-highway crossing Construction of a traffic calming feature Elimination of a roadside hazard